-- Active duty member of the uniformed services, including members of the National Guard and Reserve on active duty orders (Title 10)
+- Active-duty member of the uniformed services, including members of the National Guard and Reserve on active-duty orders (Title 10)

 - Uniformed member of the Commissioned Corps of the National Oceanic and Atmospheric Administration (NOAA), and United States Public Health Services (USPHS)

-- Special Education, Accommodations and Modifications
+- Continuing Special Education, Accommodations and Modifications following a move

 - Official military orders

-Step-by-Step Suggestions for Using the Compact:
+Step-by-Step Suggestions for Using the Compact

+Contact your child’s school principal or other top-level school administrator.
 You can usually find email information on your child’s school or district website, or you can call the school’s front office.

-What you might put in the letter or email:
+Here are some things to include in the letter or email: